← Back to Blog

 The safe default

-When you are unsure and your groups are small, use the Mann-Whitney U test.
-It is never statistically wrong to use a non-parametric test in a situation where a parametric test would also have worked.
-The opposite mistake — using a t-test when its assumptions are broken — is a genuine error.
-Default to the safer test and state your reasoning in the methods section.
+When you are unsure and groups are small, use Mann-Whitney U. It is never a statistical error to use a non-parametric test where a parametric one would also have worked.
+The reverse (using the t-test when its assumptions are violated) is an error that reviewers catch and that can change your conclusions.
+Default to the safer test, document your reasoning, and move on.

 Try it yourself